splunk-soar-connectors/hyasinsight/README.md

 ### Supported Actions
 [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity using supplied configuration
-[lookup commandcontrol domain](#action-lookup-commandcontrol-domain) - Perform this action to get the C2 Domain Lookup Data for Hyas Insight
+[lookup commandcontrol domain](#action-lookup-commandcontrol-domain) - Perform this action to get the C2 Domain Lookup Data for HYAS Insight
-[lookup commandcontrol email](#action-lookup-commandcontrol-email) - Perform this action to get the C2 Email address Lookup Data for Hyas Insight
+[lookup commandcontrol email](#action-lookup-commandcontrol-email) - Perform this action to get the C2 Email address Lookup Data for HYAS Insight
-[lookup commandcontrol ip](#action-lookup-commandcontrol-ip) - Perform this action to get the C2 IP Lookup Data for Hyas Insight
+[lookup commandcontrol ip](#action-lookup-commandcontrol-ip) - Perform this action to get the C2 IP Lookup Data for HYAS Insight
-[lookup commandcontrol hash](#action-lookup-commandcontrol-hash) - Perform this action to get the C2 Hash Lookup Data for Hyas Insight
+[lookup commandcontrol hash](#action-lookup-commandcontrol-hash) - Perform this action to get the C2 Hash Lookup Data for HYAS Insight
-[lookup whois domain](#action-lookup-whois-domain) - Perform this action to get the Whois Domain Lookup Data for Hyas Insight
+[lookup whois domain](#action-lookup-whois-domain) - Perform this action to get the Whois Domain Lookup Data for HYAS Insight
-[lookup whois email](#action-lookup-whois-email) - Perform this action to get the Whois Email address Lookup Data for Hyas Insight
+[lookup whois email](#action-lookup-whois-email) - Perform this action to get the Whois Email address Lookup Data for HYAS Insight
-[lookup whois phone](#action-lookup-whois-phone) - Perform this action to get the Whois Phone number Lookup Data for Hyas Insight
+[lookup whois phone](#action-lookup-whois-phone) - Perform this action to get the Whois Phone number Lookup Data for HYAS Insight
-[lookup dynamicdns email](#action-lookup-dynamicdns-email) - Perform this action to get the Dynamicdns Email address Lookup Data for Hyas Insight
+[lookup dynamicdns email](#action-lookup-dynamicdns-email) - Perform this action to get the Dynamicdns Email address Lookup Data for HYAS Insight
-[lookup dynamicdns ip](#action-lookup-dynamicdns-ip) - Perform this action to get the Dynamicdns IP address Lookup Data for Hyas Insight
+[lookup dynamicdns ip](#action-lookup-dynamicdns-ip) - Perform this action to get the Dynamicdns IP address Lookup Data for HYAS Insight
-[lookup dynamicdns domain](#action-lookup-dynamicdns-domain) - Perform this action to get the Dynamicdns Domain Lookup Data for Hyas Insight
+[lookup dynamicdns domain](#action-lookup-dynamicdns-domain) - Perform this action to get the Dynamicdns Domain Lookup Data for HYAS Insight
-[lookup sinkhole ip](#action-lookup-sinkhole-ip) - Perform this action to get the Sinkhole IP address Lookup Data for Hyas Insight
+[lookup sinkhole ip](#action-lookup-sinkhole-ip) - Perform this action to get the Sinkhole IP address Lookup Data for HYAS Insight
-[lookup passivehash ip](#action-lookup-passivehash-ip) - Perform this action to get the Passivehash IP address Lookup Data for Hyas Insight
+[lookup passivehash ip](#action-lookup-passivehash-ip) - Perform this action to get the Passivehash IP address Lookup Data for HYAS Insight
-[lookup passivehash domain](#action-lookup-passivehash-domain) - Perform this action to get the Passivehash Domain Lookup Data for Hyas Insight
+[lookup passivehash domain](#action-lookup-passivehash-domain) - Perform this action to get the Passivehash Domain Lookup Data for HYAS Insight
-[lookup ssl certificate ip](#action-lookup-ssl-certificate-ip) - Perform this action to get the SSL Certificate Lookup Data for Hyas Insight
+[lookup ssl certificate ip](#action-lookup-ssl-certificate-ip) - Perform this action to get the SSL Certificate Lookup Data for HYAS Insight
-[lookup passivedns domain](#action-lookup-passivedns-domain) - Perform this action to get the Passivedns Domain Lookup Data for Hyas Insight
+[lookup passivedns domain](#action-lookup-passivedns-domain) - Perform this action to get the Passivedns Domain Lookup Data for HYAS Insight
-[lookup current whois domain](#action-lookup-current-whois-domain) - Perform this action to get the Whois current Domain Lookup Data for Hyas Insight
+[lookup current whois domain](#action-lookup-current-whois-domain) - Perform this action to get the Whois current Domain Lookup Data for HYAS Insight
-[lookup passivedns ip](#action-lookup-passivedns-ip) - Perform this action to get the Passivedns IP address Lookup Data for Hyas Insight
+[lookup passivedns ip](#action-lookup-passivedns-ip) - Perform this action to get the Passivedns IP address Lookup Data for HYAS Insight
-[lookup malware information hash](#action-lookup-malware-information-hash) - Perform this action to get the Malware Information Lookup Data for Hyas Insight
+[lookup malware information hash](#action-lookup-malware-information-hash) - Perform this action to get the Malware Information Lookup Data for HYAS Insight
-[lookup malware record hash](#action-lookup-malware-record-hash) - Perform this action to get the Malware Record hash Lookup Data for Hyas Insight
+[lookup malware record hash](#action-lookup-malware-record-hash) - Perform this action to get the Malware Record hash Lookup Data for HYAS Insight
-[lookup malware record ip](#action-lookup-malware-record-ip) - Perform this action to get the Malware Record IP address Lookup Data for Hyas Insight
+[lookup malware record ip](#action-lookup-malware-record-ip) - Perform this action to get the Malware Record IP address Lookup Data for HYAS Insight
-[lookup malware record domain](#action-lookup-malware-record-domain) - Perform this action to get the Malware Record Domain Lookup Data for Hyas Insight
+[lookup malware record domain](#action-lookup-malware-record-domain) - Perform this action to get the Malware Record Domain Lookup Data for HYAS Insight
-[lookup os indicator hash](#action-lookup-os-indicator-hash) - Perform this action to get the OS Indicator Lookup Data for Hyas Insight
+[lookup os indicator hash](#action-lookup-os-indicator-hash) - Perform this action to get the OS Indicator Lookup Data for HYAS Insight
-[lookup ssl certificate hash](#action-lookup-ssl-certificate-hash) - Perform this action to get the SSL Certificate hash Lookup Data for Hyas Insight
+[lookup ssl certificate hash](#action-lookup-ssl-certificate-hash) - Perform this action to get the SSL Certificate hash Lookup Data for HYAS Insight
-[lookup ssl certificate domain](#action-lookup-ssl-certificate-domain) - Perform this action to get the SSL Certificate Domain Lookup Data for Hyas Insight
+[lookup ssl certificate domain](#action-lookup-ssl-certificate-domain) - Perform this action to get the SSL Certificate Domain Lookup Data for HYAS Insight
-[lookup devicegeo ip](#action-lookup-devicegeo-ip) - Perform this action to get the Mobile Geolocation Information IP address Lookup Data for Hyas Insight
+[lookup devicegeo ip](#action-lookup-devicegeo-ip) - Perform this action to get the Mobile Geolocation Information IP address Lookup Data for HYAS Insight
-[lookup os indicator domain](#action-lookup-os-indicator-domain) - Perform this action to get the OS Indicator Domain Lookup Data for Hyas Insight
+[lookup os indicator domain](#action-lookup-os-indicator-domain) - Perform this action to get the OS Indicator Domain Lookup Data for HYAS Insight
-[lookup os indicator ip](#action-lookup-os-indicator-ip) - Perform this action to get the OS Indicator Lookup Data for IP address Hyas Insight
+[lookup os indicator ip](#action-lookup-os-indicator-ip) - Perform this action to get the OS Indicator Lookup Data for IP address HYAS Insight

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity using supplied configuration